Sayur Asem Jakarta

 2. 02

-Blitz the shallots, garlic, chilies, toasted macadamia nuts, and toasted shrimp paste in a food processor until smooth, adding a splash of water if the blades get stuck.
+In a small food processor or a traditional stone mortar, blitz the shallots, garlic, chilies, toasted macadamia nuts, and toasted shrimp paste into a fine, unified paste, adding a splash of water or oil to help the blades catch.

 3. 03

-Add the spice paste, bruised galangal, and Indonesian bay leaves to the boiling broth, followed immediately by the raw peanuts, sweet corn rounds, and young jackfruit.
-Lower the heat to a steady simmer and let it go for 15 to 20 minutes until the peanuts yield to the tooth.
+Drop the blended spice paste directly into the boiling broth along with the bruised galangal and Indonesian bay leaves to cook out the raw edge of the aromatics.
+Immediately toss in the tough crowd: the raw peanuts, sweet corn rounds, and young jackfruit, then lower to a steady simmer for fifteen to twenty minutes until the peanuts yield to the bite.

 4. 04